pubnub/chat-engine/guide/advancedConcepts/templating/templating.md

 ChatEngine does not contain any pre-made templates or GUI code as part of the main package (there are plenty in the [chat-engine-examples](http://www.github.com/pubnub/chat-engine-examples) repository however).

-ChatEngine leaves the design and interaction up to the developer.
-ChatEngine provides events, methods, and data but does not make any assumptions of template engines.
+ChatEngine leaves the design and interaction flow up to the developer.
+ChatEngine provides events, methods, and data, but does not make any assumptions of template engines.

 ChatEngine works on both the front and back ends, with popular frameworks like [jQuery](https://jquery.com/), [React](https://reactjs.org/), [Angular](https://angularjs.org/), [React Native](https://facebook.github.io/react-native/), [NodeJS](https://nodejs.org/en/), and good old [Javascript](https://www.javascript.com/).